-Here are five things to look for when you’re trying to diagnose the problems with alcohol addiction.
+Here are five things to look for when you’re trying to diagnose problems with alcohol addiction.

 1. Physical Signs

 When you’re looking for signs of alcoholism, the most apparent ones are physical.
-There are some that are directly related to alcoholism and others that are a side effect of any kind of substance abuse.
+Some are directly related to alcoholism, and others that are a side effect of any kind of substance abuse.

 Not all of these physical signs mean alcohol use, but here are many of the signs:

-- When someone is struggling with alcoholism, the signs will appear on their face via burst blood vessels in their nose or around their eyes.
+- When someone struggles with alcoholism, the signs will appear on their face via burst blood vessels in their nose or around their eyes.

-- People who have particularly dry, irritated-looking or bright red skin could be dealing with alcoholism.
+- People with particularly dry, irritated-looking, or bright red skin could be dealing with alcoholism.

 - If someone is comfortably disheveled or seems unworried about looking sloppy, with bad breath or slurred speech, they might be an alcoholic.

-- If you notice they smell like alcohol and don’t look like they intended to be so unkempt, you might be looking at an alcoholic.
+- If you notice they smell like alcohol and don’t look like they intended to be so unkempt, you might look at an alcoholic.